Accelerating Suffix Jailbreak attacks with Prefix-Shared KV-cache: Experiments

 \paragraph{\textbf{Scalability Analysis.}} Table~\ref{tab:iter_perf} highlights PSKV's efficient memory scalability.
 Remarkably, the total peak memory consumption remains virtually constant despite a 4$\times$ increase in search width (e.g., GCG stabilizes at $\approx$40.8 GB across all widths).
-This stability arises because the peak memory footprint is dominated by substantial intermediate tensors required for gradient computation and loss computation, rather than the inference cache itself.
-Since PSKV enables efficient prefix sharing, the marginal memory cost of expanding the search width is negligible and remains entirely masked beneath the high-water mark set by these non-cache components.
-Consequently, the amortized memory cost per candidate drops inversely with the width, demonstrating that PSKV enables high-width parallel search without raising the hardware memory barrier.
+This stability arises because the peak memory footprint is dominated by substantial intermediate tensors required for gradient and loss computation, rather than the inference cache itself.
+Since PSKV enables efficient prefix sharing, the marginal memory cost of expanding the search width is negligible and remains entirely masked beneath the high-water mark set by these non-cache components.\footnote{See Appendix~\ref{app:longer-contexts} for the proof.} Consequently, the amortized memory cost per candidate drops inversely with the width, demonstrating that PSKV enables high-width parallel search without raising the hardware memory barrier.
+We further evaluate PSKV under longer suffixes and longer instruction prefixes in Appendix~\ref{app:longer-contexts}.
+The results and memory snapshots show that PSKV avoids both the full-sequence forward peaks of No Cache and the persistent expanded-cache plateau of Standard KV Cache, making its memory advantage increasingly pronounced for longer-prefix workloads.

 \paragraph{Comparisons with State-of-the-Art Inference Systems.}